peterwittek/ncpol2sdpa/README.rst

 Ncpol2sdpa
 ==========
-Ncpol2sdpa is a set of scripts to convert a polynomial optimization problem of either commutative or noncommutative variables to a sparse semidefinite programming (SDP) problem that can be processed by the `SDPA <http://sdpa.sourceforge.net/>`_ family of solvers or further processed by `PICOS <http://picos.zib.de/>`_ to solve the problem by `CVXOPT <http://cvxopt.org/>`_ or `MOSEK <http://www.mosek.com/>`_.
+Ncpol2sdpa is a set of scripts to convert a polynomial optimization problem of either commutative or noncommutative variables to a sparse semidefinite programming (SDP) problem that can be processed by the `SDPA <http://sdpa.sourceforge.net/>`_ family of solvers, `MOSEK <http://www.mosek.com/>`_, or further processed by `PICOS <http://picos.zib.de/>`_ to solve the problem by `CVXOPT <http://cvxopt.org/>`_ .
 The optimization problem can be unconstrained or constrained by equalities and inequalities.

 The objective is to be able to solve very large scale optimization problems.
 For example, a convergent series of lower bounds can be obtained for ground state problems with arbitrary Hamiltonians.